AdobeDocs/commerce-php/src/pages/coding-standards/php.md

 # PHP coding standard

-The Magento core development team uses the [Magento Coding Standard](https://github.com/magento/magento-coding-standard).
+The core development team uses the [Magento Coding Standard](https://github.com/magento/magento-coding-standard).
 We recommend that developers who create extensions and customizations also use this standard.

 The Magento Coding Standard provides a set of rules that covers the following: